InfluxCommunity/WeatherForecasting/README.md

 ```

 > [!IMPORTANT]
 > Remember, tokens give full access to InfluxDB.
-It is recommended to secure your token string as it is not saved within the database thus can't be retreived if lost.
-You can save it as a local **INFLUXDB3_AUTH_TOKEN** enviornment variable or in a keystore.
+It is recommended to secure your token string as it is not saved within the database thus can't be retrieved if lost.
+You can save it as a local **INFLUXDB3_AUTH_TOKEN** environment variable or in a keystore.

-4. Create Database & Verfify it using the cli.
+4. Create Database & Verify it using the cli.
 It can also be created automatically when line protocol data is first written to it.
 ```shell
 influxdb3 create database my_awesome_db --token $INFLUXDB3_AUTH_TOKEN
 influxdb3 show databases --token $INFLUXDB3_AUTH_TOKEN